BOOKS

 Profiles of six insiders applying mind-blowing tech to upend their respective industries.

-Building [Personal essay]
+Building [Personal Essay]

 Big Wheel Keep on Turning [Oberlin Alumni Magazine, Fall 2015 cover story| PDF]